UniExeterRSE/intro-to-r/_episodes/10_good_practise.md

 - *Save your workspace*... it will be handy later.

-- *One script per job.* When you become more proficient, you scripts will grow considerably.
+- *One script per job.* When you become more proficient, your scripts will grow considerably.
 Try to create separate scripts, especially for data cleaning process.

 - *Create a pseudocode.* Start your script by setting up the titles of your sections.
 Then progresively, populate the sections with subtitles and lastly, fill out your code with commands.
 Normally, I would add the sections: Set up, Data, Data Cleaning, Data analysis, Data plotting, and Wrap up.